What is ransomware?

 - Does the email address it came from look authentic?

 You may also receive emails from people posing as someone you know.
 These messages often attempt to create a sense of urgency to get the user to perform an action.
-Chortek likes to send test emails to users to test their ability to spot malicious emails.
+One approach that we use is to send test emails to users to test their ability to spot malicious emails.
 If users click on something, we can explain to them what warning signs they may have missed.
 We also use a service that checks links in emails for viruses and blocks the virus before it can download to the user’s computer.

 Multi-Factor Authentication (MFA) is also important.
 MFA adds extra layers of security to your accounts by requiring additional authentication, usually accessed on the user’s phone.
-Even if a hacker has your password, they’ll be unable to authenticate they’re the owner of the account.
-Both business and personal accounts should use MFA whenever
+Even if a hacker has your password, they’ll be unable to authenticate, or prove, they are the owner of the account.
+Both business and personal accounts should use MFA whenever possible.

 Having advanced endpoint protection or a business-level antivirus application is also advised.
 The antivirus protects the computer, so if something makes it past the firewall, it may not make it past the antivirus.
 Having as many lines of defense as possible will make you better protected from attacks.